MarcusVirg/web/packages/site/src/content/blog/redis-streams-with-elixir.md

 ## Elixir Implementation

 Now that we have a plan and a path forward for how our data will be stored, let's continue with the implementation.

+> Note: This guide assumes you have some basic knowledge of Elixir and Redis.

 ### Setup